aljazceru/sciencestr/README.md

 ## How
 Combining [nostr](https://nostr.net) with [standard template construct](https://github.com/nexus-stc/stc) which hosts vast amount of academic research and other content on ipfs.

-## Roadmap:
-- PoC with OpenAI
-- Poc with self-hosted LLM
-- Add links to sources in replies
-- Package in a simply deployable way

 ## How to run
 ### Manually
 ```